OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/26 February 2022.md

 ---

 ## Environmental & Industrial Events

 - War and sanctions are affecting global food supply—e.g., **wheat and fertilizer** exports from Russia and Ukraine, sunflower oil shortages.

 ---

+## Books, Research, and Cultural Commentary

+- [Not covered in this session.]

+---